Landlords and tenants, what is expected in 2022?

 The first elements that the agreement will need to include are the names of all those involved, contact details for the landlord, or their letting agents, and the address of the property being let.
 It also needs to include the rental amount, when it is due and how it is to be paid.
 Information on when the rent will be reviewed should also be included.

 There need to be details regarding the deposit, including the amount and how it will be protected.
-Information about how and when the deposit will be returned, and what will happen in the event of damage to the property are also to be included.
+Information about how and when the deposit will be returned, and what will happen in the event of damage to the property is also to be included.
 Other information usually relates to the obligations of both the landlord and the tenant and a list of bills that the tenant is responsible for.
 Take extreme caution with contracts, as there is being a real crackdown on contracts that are unfair to tenants.

 Tenant Fees Act